Arsenal moved within one point of Liverpool in fourth place with a vital away win over Stoke City.

 Was largely untested during two thirds of the match but was called into action on several set pieces and the odd long-range effort.

 RCB) Rob Holding – 7

 Holding played well once more despite picking up a needless yellow.
-Dealt with the heat at the Bet365 Stadium and was a useful asset in the air on set pieces.
+Dealt with the heat of playing away from home and was a useful asset in the air on set pieces.